 It accounts for around 80-85% of kidney cancers.
-They may be found incidentally on abdominal imaging or present with features such as haematuria, loin pain, loin mass and fever or features of paraneoplastic syndromes.
+They may be found incidentally on abdominal imaging, present symptomatically (e.g. haematuria, loin pain, loin mass, fever) or with features of paraneoplastic syndromes.

-Disease spread may be local, particularly involving invasion of the renal vein and IVC or distant (commonly the lungs).
-Management is highly dependent on stage at diagnosis and patient based factors.
+In those with disease spread it may be local, particularly involving invasion of the renal vein and inferior vena cava (IVC) or distant (commonly the lungs).
+Management is highly dependent on the stage at diagnosis and patient-based factors.

 In 2017, kidney cancers (overall) were the 7th most common cancer in the UK.